-When it comes to Montana, where antelope and deer outnumber humans, you will find various mammals, unlike any other state.
+In Montana, where antelope and deer outnumber humans, you will find various mammals unlike any other state.
 But Montana also has a large number of ghost towns.
 How many ghost towns are there in Montana?

-Becoming the 41st state to join the Union on November 8, 1889, Montana has a lot of history and a lot of land.
+Becoming the 41st state to join the Union on November 8, 1889, Montana had a lot of history and a lot of lands.
 Therefore, there’s a lot of space to cover when identifying ghost towns; let’s examine the following in detail: